Socialism in Pakistan: The Struggle

 The seeds of a renewed Marxist politics was planted in 1980 in Netherlands, when a number of leftist Pakistani activists who had fled Pakistan to escape Zia's repression found themselves in Amsterdam in the cold November 1980.
 The country was ruled by General Zia.
 These leftist Pakistani activists were Farooq Tariq, Tanvir Gondal (now better known as Lal Khan), Muhammed Amjad and Ayub Gorya.

 In November 1980, the Struggle group decided to start a monthly Urdu magazine called Jidd-o-jehed جدوجہد or The Struggle.
-The Struggle magazine soon developed a cult status among the Pakistani diaspora, and poets like Habib Jalib, Ahmad Faraz and Faiz Ahmed Faiz started contributing to the magazine by writing revolutionary and anti-dictatorship Urdu poems for the magazine.
+The Struggle magazine soon developed a cult status among the Pakistani diaspora, and poets like Habib Jalib, Ahmad Faraz and Faiz Ahmed Faiz started contributing to the magazine by writing revolutionary and anti-dictatorship Urdu for the magazine.
 In December 1984, the magazine published a poem "Main Baaghi Hoon" میں باغی ہوں, written by Khalid Javaid Jan.
 The poem became a staple in popular culture due to its revolutionary tone and was used in underground protests as a weapon against Dictator Zia.

 The Struggle group continued their activism in exile against military dictatorship in Pakistan and went on to organise a mass funeral for Zulfikar Ali Bhutto in front of the Pakistani embassy in Holland with nearly 500 participants.
 The charged environment also saw participants throw stones at the embassy's windows and Farooq was briefly arrested by Dutch police.
 Arrests, activism and attempts by Pakistani authorities to get them arrested made them popular with leftist and progressive movements in Europe.
 They campaigned on worker issues, against racism, immigrant issues and anti-nuclearisation with local left parties.

-The group was also in contact with the Committee for a Workers International (CWI), a Trotskyist international.
+The group was also in contact with the Committee for a Workers' International (CWI), a Trotskyist international.
 In 1986, the Struggle group started working from Pakistani soil when Farooq Tariq and Lal Khan returned to Pakistan.
 The Struggle followed a strategy known as Entryism, a theory that small militant groups should join mainstream workers' parties in order to pull them to the left.
 The strategy is employed in an attempt to expand influence and was advocated by Trotsky.
 The Struggle at this stage was the official section of CWI in Pakistan and thus worked within PPP.